portworx/px-docs/runc/index.md

 ```

 Step 2: Inspect your existing PX-Containers, record arguments and any custom mounts:

+Inspect the mounts so these can be provided to the runC installer.

 >**Note:**<br/>Mounts for `/dev`, `/proc`, `/sys`, `/etc/pwx`, `/opt/pwx`, `/run/docker/plugins`, `/usr/src`, `/var/cores`, `/var/lib/osd`, `/var/run/docker.sock` can be safely ignored (omitted).<br/>Custom mounts will need to be passed to PX-OCI in the next step, using the following notation:<br/>`px-runc install -v <Source1>:<Destination1>[:<Propagation1 if shared,ro>] ...`